shadikkhan/langgraph-adaptive-education/explain-like-im-10/README.md

 1. Click "+ Start New Chat" or type directly
 2. Enter a topic or select from topic packs
+3. **OR** Click microphone button and speak your question
-3. Adjust age level if needed
+4. Adjust age level if needed
-4. Press Enter or click "Send"
+5. Press Enter or click "Send"
+6. Watch explanation stream in real-time
-5. View explanation with example and question
+7. View example and question as they appear
-6. Listen to audio narration (optional)
+8. Listen to audio narration (optional)

+### Answering AI Questions

+1. After receiving a question from AI
+2. Type your answer (or use voice input)
+3. Press Enter or click "Send"
+4. AI automatically detects it's an answer
+5. Receive encouraging feedback in real-time

 ### Continuing a Conversation

-1. Type follow-up question
+1. Type follow-up question (related or new topic)
+2. AI maintains context from previous messages
+3. Receive contextually-aware explanation
+4. Conversation flows naturally
 2. Press Enter or click "Send"
 3. New response appended to chat
 4. Auto-scrolls to latest message